Lindquist Field: Description

 In 2008, the Raptors added a new spectator deck large enough for 1,200 spectators, two more concession stands, a Hardball Café, and an additional 2,000 fixed seats to the stadium.
 A new masonry wall was added, and the chain-link fencing was also replaced.

-The field sits at the foot of the Wasatch Range and opens up to a view of the mountains.
+The natural grass field is aligned northeast (home plate to second base) at an approximate elevation of 4300 ft above sea level; at the foot of the Wasatch Range, it opens up to a view of the mountains.
 Both BaseballParks.com and DigitalBallParks.com have awarded Lindquist Field "Best View" in all of baseball.